rbrueda/Playlist-Generator/README.md

 11. Save all these playlists as CSV results

 ## Findings
 - Due to the limitation on the number of genres, I have discovered the genres are vectorized in a low dimension space.
 This is where I applied pca for dimension reduction and spread of 5 on umap.
-Adding these modifications allows for mre clear cluster results.
+Adding these modifications allows for more clear cluster results.

 ![image](https://github.com/user-attachments/assets/7e0d79c2-d20c-4492-95c4-0bb596a4905f)
 ![image](https://github.com/user-attachments/assets/2199af61-ea12-4587-8d4e-96eea09f7fdb)